mohitpai/journey-optimizer.en/help/using/rn/e-release-notes.md

 This release comes with the improvements listed below.

+**Journeys**

+* You can now leverage API call responses in custom actions and orchestrate your journey based on these responses.

+**Campaigns**

+* Contextual events related to campaigns are now available for use in the personalization editor "Contextual attributes" menu.

 **Audiences**

 Enhancements have been made to the audience picker in journeys or campaigns, with the addition of new columns displaying the origin and update frequency of audiences.